What Does it Take to Be a Real Estate Sales Agent?

 - Conduct seminars and training sessions for sales agents to improve sales techniques.

-Things a Real Estate Sales Agent Should Know How to Do
+Skills Needed to be a Real Estate Sales Agent

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.